The connection between pension expenditure, pension assets and investment operations

-Successful investment operations with good profit also offers the opportunity to lower the insurance contribution level when the investment profit is transferred to become part of pension financing.
-For example, a change of one percentage point in the average investment profits has the long-term effect of approximately two percentage points on the TyEL contribution, since the amount of pension assets at the time being is roughly double the wage bill.
+Successful investment operations that yield good returns also offer the opportunity to lower the insurance contribution level when pensions are financed with the investment return.
+For example, a change of one percentage point in the average investment return has the long-term effect of approximately two percentage points on the contribution under the Employees Pensions Act since the amount of current pension assets is roughly double the wage bill.

-The investment operations of pension providers in the private sector are tightly regulated, since pension providers have accumulated technical reserves for future pensioners, calculated according to principles of actuarial mathematics.
-This is due to the funding of insurance contributions.
+The investment operations of pension providers in the private sector are tightly regulated, since pension providers have accumulated technical reserves for future pensioners, calculated according to actuarial principles.
 In the public sector, pensions are not funded in advance per individual, complete with technical reserves.
-Instead, collective buffer funds for future pension expenditure are collected per pension act.
+Instead, collective buffer funds for future pension expenditure are collected.
+The buffer fund are act-specific.

-Pension providers of the private sector do not only compete in efficiency but also by providing services for the policyholders and investment profits.
-For that reason there are system-level conditions and limitations set in place for the investment operations of pension providers and the related risks, as well as to ensure the solvency of the earnings-related pension providers.
+Private sector pension providers compete not only in efficiency but also in terms of investment profits and services for the policyholders.
+As a result, there are system-level conditions and limitations regarding the investment operations and related risks, as well as the solvency, of pension providers.

-Among other things, solvency regulations require the private sector to have a sufficient amount of solvency margin to cover any possible investment losses.
-The margin between the assets and debts of pension providers must thus be sufficient in order to cover any deficits caused by weak investment periods.
+For example, solvency regulations require the private sector to have a sufficient solvency margin to cover any possible investment losses.
+In other words, the margin between pension providers’ assets and debts must be enough to cover any deficits caused by weak investment periods.

-Pension providers cover their fund transfer obligation by their investment profit.
-If the profit received from investment operations does not meet with the profit requirement for a certain pension provider, the deficit must be leveled from the solvency buffers.
-On the other hand, if the investments of the pension provider yield more than required by the obligation to transfer into funds, the provider may increase the solvency and take bolder investment risks, since it is also better prepared for investment losses.
+Pension providers meet their fund transfer obligation with their investment return.
+If the investment return is not enough to cover the obligation, it must level the deficit from its solvency buffers.
+On the other hand, if the investment return exceeds the transfer obligation, the pension provider can increase its solvency and take bolder investment risks, since it is also better equipped to handle investment losses.